jhipster/jhipster-lite/documentation/guides.md

 You can follow this guide to generate your new project with JHipster Lite.

+You can use the online version at [https://lite.jhipster.tech](https://lite.jhipster.tech)

-First, you need to start JHipster Lite.
-In the `jhipster-lite` folder, just launch: `./mvnw`
+Or, you can start JHipster Lite locally.
+Clone the project and in the `jhipster-lite` folder, just launch: `./mvnw`

-Check if you can access to [http://localhost:7471](http://localhost:7471)

-Or you can try to use directly [https://lite.jhipster.tech](https://lite.jhipster.tech)

 Then, you need to fill the different fields, before generating something: